About Gatlinburg & Pigeon Forge Area

 With mountains rising on all sides, including Le Conte and Sugarland to the south, Cove Mountain to the west, Big Ridge to the northeast, and Grapeyard Ridge to the east; Gatlinburg is the natural home of the only ski resort in the state of Tennessee – Ober Gatlinburg.

-Approximately seven miles north of Gatlinburg, and less than 12 square miles in area, Pigeon Forge is best known as the home of Dolly Parton’s popular “Dollywood” amusement complex as well as popular shopping outlets and entertainment venues.
-Named for an iron forge built around 1820, this valley area was part of the Cherokee Indian’s hunting grounds and “Indian Gap Trail” footpath prior to its European settlement.
+Just north of Gatlinburg, Pigeon Forge and Sevierville are best known as the home of Dolly Parton’s popular “Dollywood” amusement complex as well as popular shopping outlets and entertainment venues.
+This valley area was part of the Cherokee hunting grounds and “Indian Gap Trail” footpath prior to its European settlement.